galan/dms-exchange-specification/spec/0.0.2/dms-exchange-specification-0.0.2.md

 ## Containers

 ### Structure
 A container is just a directory with the document-files and the related metadata.
 This directory can be optionally compressed into a single zip-archive.
 The name of the directory or zip-archive has no relevance.
+Containers can not be nested - a directory of a container can not have subdirectories with other containers or other data.

 Structure:
 ````